Skip to main content

 What is pre-operative assessment?

 This is an assessment of your general health and fitness.
-You will be seen in clinic or called on your phone by one of our pre-operative nurses, you will know in advance whether to attend the department or wait for a phone call.
+You will be seen in clinic or called on your phone by one of our pre-operative nurses, having received prior notification about your appointment date and time by a letter, phone call or text message.

-The nurse will ask you about your medical history, medication that you take, previous surgery, any complications.
+The nurse will ask you about your medical history, medication that you take, previous surgery and any anaesthetics you may have had.
+You will have the opportunity to ask any questions and discuss any worries or concerns you may have.

 Why do I need to have a pre-op assessment appointment?